embrace-io/embrace-docs/docs/unity/integration/configure-embrace-android.md

 # Minimum Gradle and Android Gradle Plugin Versions

 To use the Embrace Unity SDK you must be using:
-1. At least version `4.1.0` of the Android Gradle Plugin (classpath `com.android.tools.build:gradle`)
+1. At least version `6.5.1` of Gradle
-1. At least version `6.1.1` of Gradle
+1. At least version `4.0.0` of the Android Gradle Plugin (classpath `com.android.tools.build:gradle`)

-These versions come preinstalled with Unity 2020.3.15f1 and newer.
-If you are using an older version of Unity, you may need to update your Gradle and Android Gradle Plugin versions.
+If your version of Unity does not come with supported versions of Gradle and AGP, you may need to upgrade them.
 See [this page](https://docs.unity3d.com/Manual/android-gradle-overview.html) for more information.
+Alternatively, see the instructions on [this page](https://developers.google.com/admob/unity/gradle) regarding how to upgrade these inside Unity.

 # External Dependency Manager - Android Resolver